faasm/faasm/docs/sgx.md

 Because Intel SGX offers a so-called "Simulation Mode", there is no need to use CPU with SGX capability.
 Just set ` option(FAASM_SGX_SIM_MODE "SGX sim mode flag" ON)` or use `-DFAASM_SGX_SIM_MODE=ON` as additional CMake flag.

-Please beware that the hardware-enforced protection mechanism of SGX is NOT active in `-DFAASM_SGX_SIM_MODE=ON`!
+Please be aware that the hardware-enforced protection mechanism of SGX is NOT active in `-DFAASM_SGX_SIM_MODE=ON`!

 Active SGX protection:
 The second execution mode of SGX is called "Hardware Mode".
 In this mode, the hardware-enforced protection mechanism is enabled and requires an Intel CPU with SGX capability.